 How to Reduce the Risk of Data Breaches

 The first step in this process is to understand where the vulnerabilities lie.
-Through its Core Security product, HelpSystems offers penetration (pen) testing services for companies to identify risks and gaps in their cybersecurity defences.
+Through its Core Security product, Fortra offers penetration (pen) testing services for companies to identify risks and gaps in their cybersecurity defenses.
 Pen testing also helps validate the effectiveness of internal processes, should a breach occur.

 Combining its GoAnywhere managed file transfer solution with its Clearswift Secure ICAP Gateway, companies can automate the detection and cleansing of information subject to the GDPR regulation.
 This reduces the risk of human error and allows the company to remain in control of the information it shares.